swapnilganvir/the-wild-oasis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is an internal-use hotel management dashboard that allows admins and staff to manage cabins, bookings, and hotel settings in a user-friendly interface.
-It features dashboard analytics, sorting/filtering/pagination of bookings, dark/light mode toggle, and admin-level controls.
+This project is a full-stack Hotel Management Dashboard designed for internal use by hotel staff and admins.
+It helps manage bookings, cabins, and hotel settings with real-time data operations.
+Users can view bookings, sort/filter them, paginate through lists, and perform check-ins and check-outs efficiently.

 <!-- Tech Stack -->